ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 - Type mismatches, especially with file inputs (e.g., `File` vs. `string` for `imageUrl`), are common when bridging form data with backend/display models and require careful handling in data submission logic.
 - Multi-step forms require careful state management to ensure data consistency between steps.
 - Explicitly typing form fields in Formik helps TypeScript correctly infer types and prevent errors.
-- Vietnamese translations should be organized hierarchically to match the UI structure.
+- Vietnamese translations should be organized hierarchically to match the UI structure
-- Form validation should provide immediate feedback but avoid disrupting user flow.
-- Mock data with simulated API delays helps test loading states and error handling.
-- Complex UIs like seat maps benefit from a component-based approach with clear visual state indicators.
-- Implementing placeholder components with rich mock data helps visualize the final product better and identify potential UX issues early.
-- Consistent import patterns across components are crucial to prevent linter errors.
+- Providing fallback text in the t() function helps with development and ensures graceful degradation
-- Maintaining consistent data models and form validation patterns across similar components improves code maintainability.
+- Translation keys should follow a consistent naming convention across similar components
+- Separating translations into logical namespaces improves maintainability and organization
+- Translations should be tested with actual UI rendering to catch any display or formatting issues
+- Translation file structure should mirror component organization for easier maintenance

 ## Areas for Improvement
 - Add more chart customization options